orbitalquark/textadept/docs/api.md

 <a id="textadept.run.run"></a>
 #### `textadept.run.run`(*filename*)

-Runs file *filename* or the current file using an appropriate shell command from the `run_commands` table.
+Prompts the user with the command entry to run file *filename* or the current file using an appropriate shell command from the `run_commands` table.
-The shell command is determined from the file's filename, extension, or language in that order.
+The shell command is determined from the file's filename, extension, or language, in that order.
 Emits `RUN_OUTPUT` events.

 Parameters: